Azure/azure-sdk-tools/src/dotnet/APIView/APIViewWeb/README.md

 - Pull request reviews

 ### Manual
-Manual reviews are created by developers vy uploading artifact as per teh instructions given above.
+Manual reviews are created by developers by uploading artifact as per the instructions given above.
 This will allow developers to review API changes if API review is not available from PR branch.

 ### Automatic
 API review tool has a master version of API review created automatically by azure-sdk bot as part of our scheduled CI pipelines in Azure Devops internal project.
 CI will check for any new change in public API surface level as part of every scheduled run and create a new revision if it finds any difference.
 These reviews cannot be deleted or updated with new revisions manually , in other words, this is a locked version of API reviews.
 Only actions that are allowed on master review is Add/update/remove/Resolve comment and Approve API reviews.